 Ideas & Exposition Modules

 RC4’s curriculum includes academic writing modules titled “Ideas and Exposition”.
 The I&E modules are offered by the Centre for English Language Communication (CELC).
-These modules can meet the NUS Breadth requirement.

 - Completing the Qualifying English Test (QET) is a pre-requisite for reading I&E modules.